-- · A breach by the Seller/Servicer of any such warranty, or - Any misrepresentation by the Seller/Servicer d.
+- A breach by the Seller/Servicer of any such warranty, or - Any misrepresentation by the Seller/Servicer d.
 No Freddie Mac liability (09/30/20)

 In no event will Freddie Mac be liable to the Seller/Servicer or any other party for indirect, special, incidental, exemplary or consequential damages (including damages for loss of data or programming, loss of revenue or profits, or loss of business) arising out of, or related to, use of or inability to use the Freddie Mac Multifamily Software Applications and/or the Freddie Mac Approved Third Party Applications.
-Freddie Mac will have no liability to the Seller/Servicer for third-party claims made against the Seller/Servicer arising out of, or relating to, the Seller/Servicer's use of or inability to use the Freddie Mac Multifamily Software Applications and/or the Freddie Mac Approved Third Party Applications.
+Freddie Mac will have no liability to the Seller/Servicer for third-party claims made against the Seller/Servicer arising out of, or relating to, the Seller/Servicer's use of or inability to use the Freddie Mac Approved Third Party Applications.